Skip to main content

 Florida Title Transfer Cost Calculator

-Always confirm your final amount with Florida Department of Highway Safety and Motor Vehicles (FLHSMV) before paying.
+Source: Florida Department of Highway Safety and Motor Vehicles (FLHSMV) โ€” use the calculator below for your specific estimate.

 โš Independent Checklist โ€” Not an Official SourceThis is an independent checklist based on official state motor vehicle sources.
 Requirements in Florida can vary by vehicle type, lien status, county, and transaction details.
 Always confirm with your official state motor vehicle agency before submitting documents or fees.
 This is not legal advice and is not affiliated with any DMV or government agency.